Elliot Cadeau: Early life

-Cadeau was born in Brooklyn, New York, but was raised in West Orange, New Jersey from the age of three months.
+Cadeau was born in Brooklyn, New York, and raised in West Orange, New Jersey.
 His father, James, is Haitian while his mother, Michelle, is Swedish, hailing from Skåne.
-As a young child he loved American football and was a fan of the New York Jets, but he was discouraged from playing the sport because his mother thought it was too dangerous, suggesting he try out for a basketball team instead.
+As a child he loved football and was a fan of the New York Jets, but he was discouraged from playing the sport because his mother thought it was too dangerous, and suggested he try out for a basketball team instead.
 He also played baseball, soccer and tennis, but decided to focus on basketball in fifth grade.

 Cadeau attended The Patrick School in Hillside, New Jersey, for seventh and eighth grade.
 During this time he helped his club team, Sports U/Team IZOD, win the 2019 Under Armour Nationals.

 High school career

 Cadeau began his high school career at Bergen Catholic High School in Oradell, New Jersey.
 He served as the Crusaders' starting point guard during his freshman season, which was shortened due to the COVID-19 pandemic.
 Cadeau averaged 11.3 points, 4.6 rebounds and 4.2 assists per game, leading his team to a 7–2 record.
 He was named to the MaxPreps Freshman All-American First Team.
 Cadeau missed his entire sophomore season due to a high ankle sprain he suffered during a scrimmage against Gill St. Bernard's School in December 2021.
 He transferred to Link Academy in Branson, Missouri, ahead of his junior year.

-Cadeau plays for New Heights Lightning on the Nike Elite Youth Basketball League (EYBL) circuit.
+Cadeau played AAU basketball for the New Heights Lightning on the Nike Elite Youth Basketball League (EYBL) circuit.
 He was named to the EYBL All-Underclassman team in 2021, and earned All-EYBL Third Team honors in 2022.

 Recruiting

-Cadeau is widely regarded as the top point guard in the class of 2024.
+Before his reclassification, Cadeau was widely regarded as the top point guard in the class of 2024.
+Even after reclassifying to the 2023 class, he was a unanimous five-star recruit.

 In September 2022, Cadeau took his first official visit to Texas Tech, which he described as his dream school growing up.
 This was followed by a visit to North Carolina the following month.
 On December 28, 2022, Cadeau committed to coach Hubert Davis of North Carolina.

+He made his reclassification official on May 30, 2023, after weeks of speculation, in part due to his stellar play in the GEICO Nationals and on the EYBL circuit.

+College career

+North Carolina

+Cadeau enrolled at the University of North Carolina in 2023.
+As a freshman with the Tar Heels, he averaged 7.3 points and 4.1 assists per game.
+On February 10, 2024, Cadeau scored a career-high 19 points with eight assists against Miami.
+As a sophomore, Cadeau averaged 9.4 points per game and was second in the Atlantic Coast Conference (ACC) with 6.2 assists per game.
+On January 21, 2025, he scored 14 points with a career-high 13 assists against Wake Forest.
+He started 68 games in his first two collegiate seasons before entering the NCAA transfer portal.